Susan Bottomly: Andy Warhol and the Factory

-Susan Bottomly (L) asks Mary Woronov (R) why she won't answer Bottomly's phone.
-Still from The Chelsea Girls (1966).
+Bottomly (L) asks Mary Woronov (R) why she won't answer Bottomly's phone.
+Still from Chelsea Girls (1966).

 Bottomly starred in Chelsea Girls (1966), which was filmed during the summer of 1966.
 She appeared in three segments of the three-hour split screen film.
 One of the segments, titled Hanoi Hannah after Mary Woronov's character, showed Bottomly, Woronov, and Ingrid Superstar conversing in Bottomly's room at the Chelsea Hotel.
 The scene shows Bottomly playing a passive character in juxtaposition to Woronov's curt and aggressive character, Hanoi Hannah.
 Prior to filming, Bottomly informed Warhol and Woronov that she was expecting a phone call from a major modeling agency and would have to answer it during filming if it rang.
 When the phone call arrived, Woronov pulled it out of Bottomly's hands and prevented her from taking it back.
 She scaldingly, told Bottomly, "You don't have a call.
 You have a fat ass."
 Bottomly ran from the set in tears, although did later return to finish the scene.

 This scene led to much speculation on the relationship between Bottomly and Woronov.
-In her book, Woronov recalled that "Velvet was a slob; a girl slob, messy but sexy like underwear and perfume ... was a society girl from Boston hoping to follow in Edie Sedgwick's footsteps, footsteps that seemed to lead straight to the rubber room so far as I could see, but that was her problem; I was more than willing to be the first step in putting her there.
+In her book, Woronov recalled that "Velvet was a slob; a girl slob, messy but sexy like underwear and perfume … was a society girl from Boston hoping to follow in Edie Sedgwick's footsteps, footsteps that seemed to lead straight to the rubber room so far as I could see, but that was her problem; I was more than willing to be the first step in putting her there.
 She was mine, my victim, according to the script which was a very S&M setup, with me in the S part."

 During this time, Warhol was the manager of the Velvet Underground, an avante garde rock band.
 Bottomly appeared in the film The Velvet Underground: Tarot Cards, a 60-minute sound film depicting member of the Velvet Underground having their tarot cards read.
 Bottomly became involved with Velvet Underground members Lou Reed and John Cale, causing more conflict in the group, which was already disintegrating.